codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 max-width="50%"
 %}

-If you have setup a [Git trigger]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) in Codefresh then by default this happens automatically without any other configuration for all automated commits (that are coming from webhooks).
+If you have set up a [Git trigger]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) in Codefresh, then by default this happens automatically without any other configuration for all automated commits from webhooks.

 If you start a build manually then by default the git status will **not** be updated (i.e. the result of the pipeline will not affect the status of Pull request)